tanutarou/CarND-Traffic-Sign-Classifier-Project/writeup.md

   ![alt text][sign_org]
   ![alt text][sign_dataaug]

+And I get a better distribution of train dataset as a following image.
+  ![alt text][good_dist]

 #### 2. Describe what your final model architecture looks like including model type, layers, layer sizes, connectivity, etc.) Consider including a diagram and/or table describing the final model.